checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 1. A check reports web vitals, and...
 2. The VES has degraded in relation to the last available **Production** deploy.
 Degraded means they passed the range threshold, i.e from **p10** to **median**.

-For more info on the **Virtual Experience Score** [check the documentation on the Vercel site](https://vercel.com/docs/concepts/analytics/web-vitals#virtual-experience-score)
+For more info on the **Virtual Experience Score** [check the documentation on the Vercel site](https://vercel.com/docs/concepts/analytics/web-vitals#virtual-experience-score).

 ## Skipping Performance checks

 In some cases, Checkly will completely skip performance checks.
 You will see the "skipped" status in your Vercel deployment overview.
 Checkly skips performance checks when...

 1. A check doesn't report any Web Vitals.
 They are all `null`.
-This happens when for example when using Puppeteer based checks.
+For example, this happens when using Puppeteer based checks.
 2. Or, the domain of the visited URL in the script does not match the domain of the **deployment URL**.
 In 9 out of 10 cases this should be the URL for your Preview and Production deployments.